Butler vs. Buffalo College Basketball Predictions & Picks - December 5

 Buffalo Performance Insights

 - The Bulls are being outscored by 13.8 points per game, with a -111 scoring differential overall.
-They put up 69.3 points per game (283rd in college basketball), and give up 83.1 per outing (350th in college basketball).
+They put up 69.3 points per game (283rd in college basketball), and allow 83.1 per outing (350th in college basketball).

-- Buffalo wins the rebound battle by 2.3 boards on average.
-It records 31.9 rebounds per game, 240th in college basketball, while its opponents grab 29.6.

-- Buffalo knocks down 6.4 three-pointers per game (266th in college basketball), 3.4 fewer than its opponents.
+- Buffalo connects on 3.4 fewer threes per game than the opposition, 6.4 (266th in college basketball) compared to its opponents' 9.8.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.